NewZsh/Notes-for-Learning-Theory/chapter1.md

       remark: here we neglect the measurability assumption.

-# 1.2 from Empirical Risk Minimization (ERM) to Probably Approximately Correct (PAC)
+# 1.2 From Empirical Risk Minimization (ERM) to Probably Approximately Correct (PAC)

 ## 1.2.1 ERM may lead to overfitting